Winter Safety Reminder

 Inside the house, remember crib safety for young infants.
 Avoid blankets, quilts, any loose bedding, stuffed animals and those kinds of things in the crib.
 Ideally, there should only be a proper-fitting crib sheet covering the mattress.
 If you feel like your baby needs something in addition to pajamas, consider one-piece sleepers available at stores, including the Kohl’s Safety Center at American Family Children’s Hospital.
 They can help keep infants warm safely.

-When traveling by car, make sure your baby’s car seat straps fit snugly over the thicker clothing.
+When traveling by car, use the pinch test to see if the baby’s car seat straps fit snugly enough.
 Rather than wearing lots of heavy layers, consider adding a blanket over your infant for warmth.

 Toddlers and Children

 When dressing kids for the outdoors, remember that scarves can get caught and may cause injury.
 Consider using a neck warmer instead.
 As long as skin is covered from exposure, your child is ready for outdoor play.

 Skiing, sledding, skating and even snowmobiling are great ways to enjoy the outdoors in winter.
 Help your child enjoy winter sports safely by encouraging a few rules: